jordanparker6/TransformerSeries/README.md

 ### Quick Start

 To preprocess your csv file, run the comand below with the following:
-- The path of your csv file
+- The path of your csv file.
+Please note with gcsfs installed this can be a GCS object you have access to.
 - The name of the data column in the csv
 - A string representation of a list of columns names containing all of columns that categorise a unqiue timeseries.